-Some 300-level courses are not normally appropriate for PhD students (including most of the undergraduate core sequence, including MAT_SCI 201/301, 314, 315, 318, 316-1, 316-2, 332, 351-1, 351-2, 360).
+- Some 300-level courses are not normally appropriate for PhD students (including most of the undergraduate core sequence; MAT\SCI 301, 314, 315, 318, 316-1, 316-2, 331, 332, 351-1, 351-2, 360).
 However, these courses may be useful for some.
-If you are interested in one of these courses, please contact the ADGS and the course instructor for permission.

-The six electives can be in engineering, mathematics or the physical sciences provided they are approved for graduate level credit by TGS and are not among the excluded 300level MSE courses listed above.
-For example, one can not apply music, language, or business courses to the Department's course requirements.

-For elective courses to apply for the requirements of PhD, they must be new to the student - not a repetition of coursework completed as an undergraduate.
+If you are interested in one of these courses, please contact the ADGS and the course instructor for permission. - The six electives can be in engineering, mathematics or the physical sciences provided they are approved for graduate level credit by TGS and are not among the excluded 300-level MSE courses listed above.
+For example, one can not apply music, language, or business courses to the Department's course requirements. - For elective courses to apply for the requirements of PhD, they must be new to the student not a repetition of coursework completed as an undergraduate.

-★In addition to these courses, PhD students are required to complete GEN_ENG 519 - a course on Responsible Conduct of Research - within their first year in the program.
-There are multiple offerings of this course (typically in Fall and Winter) and registration takes place through Caesar.
+In addition to these courses, PhD students are required to complete GEN\ENG 519 - a course on Responsible Conduct of Research - within their first year in the program.
+There are multiple offerings of this course (typically in Fall and Winter) and registration takes place through CAESAR.

 Courses offered by the department are listed here.
 Other departments have similar listings.
-Students can also search Caesar for courses and other registration information.
+Students can also search CAESAR for courses and registration information.

 Students may have completed coursework in their course of undergraduate study that would make core classes repetitive.
-Students can petition to the ADGS to have core courses waived (see Section V.B.3), but this requires documentation that they've completed graduate-level coursework on the topic.
-Waiving a course does not reduced the total number of courses required by the program or TGS, which remain at 12 and 9, respectively
+Students can petition to have core courses waived (see Section V.B.3), but this requires documentation that they've completed graduate-level coursework on the topic and explicit approval from the course instructor.
+Students without MS who waive a core course must replace it with a 400-level elective.
+While students without MS degrees can take MAT\SCI 499, it does not count towards the 12-course requirement in any way.